sedap/gl-inet-ar300m-trojan-luci-app-ssr-plus/readme.md

-The following are the files needed to install trojan-gfw luci-app-ssr-plus and shadowsockrs on the GL-Inet AR300M / AR300M-Ext NAND version device
+The following are the files needed to install trojan-gfw luci-app-ssr-plus and shadowsockrs on the GL-Inet AR300M / AR300M-Ext NAND version device firmware version 3.201 or OpenWRT 19.07.7

 ## How to install :
 Copy the following files to the GL-Inet AR300M-Ext device, you can use SFTP or SCP